Terms & Conditions

 “Business” means where you are not a Consumer and you buy Goods and/or Services from us for purposes that are wholly or mainly within your trade, business, craft or profession (and this includes where you are an organisation which operates for charitable purposes);

 “Call Tariffs” mean the rates we charge you on a pence per minute basis for calls you make using our telephony Services;

-“Contract” means the relevant contract(s) between us and you for the Goods and/or Services purchased under these Terms;
+“Contract” means the relevant contract(s) between us and you for each item of Goods and/or each Service purchased under these Standard Terms;

 “Control Panel” means the secure section of the Website where you can log-in and, amongst other things, access your Gradwell account and add, amend, and manage the relevant Services which you have purchased from Gradwell;

 “Customer Status” has the meaning given to it in clause 7.3;

 “Data” means information, documents, text, software, music, sound, photography, messages, and other material of any kind in any form that you generate, store, transmit or use in connection with the Services;

 “Data Controller” has the meaning given to it in the Applicable Data Protection Legislation;

 “Early Termination Charge” means a charge we may impose on you in accordance with clause 15.5;

 “e-Sales” has the meaning given to it in clause 4.1;